AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

     ![Move the Sandbox to the other column](assets/sandbox-moveToOtherColumn.png)

+1. Remove the arbitrary sandbox you assigned to the profile originally
 1. Click **[!UICONTROL Save]** to save the updated permissions

     ![Save Permissions](assets/sandbox-savePermissions.png)

+1. Go back to the browser tab with Experience Platform
-1. If you reload the You should now be able to see the new sandbox appear in the sandbox dropdown in the Platform interface:
+1. Reload the page and you should now either be in the `Luma Tutorial` sandbox or it should appear in your sandbox dropdown
+1. Switch to the `Luma Tutorial` sandbox if you aren't already in it

    ![Confirm Sandbox](assets/sandbox-confirmDropdown.png)